Bus passenger journeys in England quarterly figures.

 Geographical coverage: England

-- In Quarter 3 (July to September) 2013, there were 1.16 billion passenger journeys on local buses in England.
+In April to June 2015, there were 1.16 billion local bus passenger journeys in England.

 |Most recent data|